Chapter 16. Configuring Artificial Intelligence

 If things aren’t working correctly, use :checkhealth sg to help understand what went wrong.

-With the above configuration, nvim-cmp completions should work similarly to the other tools.
+With the above configuration, blink.cmp completions should work similarly to the other tools.
 To interact with the Cody chat assistant, use the command :CodyAsk with a prompt.
 For example, select some code and type :CodyAsk what does this do?

 A window pops up in front of your code that looks like a chat interface, with some keybinding tips on the right side: